TimMikeladze/arango-migrate/README.md

 To get started with development, clone the repository and install dependencies with your package manager of choice.
 This project uses `yarn` by default.

-Then copy the `.env.example` file to `.env`.
+Then copy the `.env.template` file to `.env`.
 The default values should work for most cases.

 Now start the ArangoDB docker container by running `docker-compose up -d`.